-Embassy Office Parks REIT Set For A November Launch
+Embassy Office Parks REIT Receives Sebi's Approval

 REITs are entities that will own and operate commercial real estate by pooling in money from various stakeholders.
 Quite similar to mutual funds, REITs are traded on stock exchanges.
 And, unlike stock investments, long-term investments are expected to earn much higher.

-It was in 2014 when the government announced the rules for launch of REITs in the country.
+It was in 2014 when the government announced the rules for the launch of REITs in the country.
 A cold response by market players led to the Centre announcing several perks in this period to encourage investors.
 The Embassy Office Park REIT is expected to unlock an important source of capital for Indian real estate developers from a global REIT industry, which according to an Ernst & Young report, stood at $1.7 trillion in 2016.

 “A good debut for the Blackstone-Embassy issue could quicken potential offerings by the likes of Xander group, Brookfield, CPPIB and IIFL Holdings which are holding high-quality realty assets ...
 Even if only one-fourth of the high-grade, yield-generating commercial properties are moved into trusts, we will have a $50 billion REITs market in India in a few years,” Nisus Finance Services Managing Director Amit Goenka was quoted by Bloomberg as saying.